Preparing for Your First Laser Appointment? Here’s What to Expect

-Generally, your practitioner is going to ask you to shave your hair with a new razor about 12 hours prior to treatment.
+Generally, your practitioner is going to ask you to shave your hair with a new razor about 12 hours before treatment.
 This is because the laser targets hair follicles just below their surface.
 Be sure to go to your appointment with bare skin that has not been moisturized.

 And, avoid drinking any alcohol the night before your treatment.
 This way, you do not run the risk of having a hangover, which no doubt makes any kind of procedure more uncomfortable.

-Be sure you discuss ahead of time any medications that you may be taking, since they might have an effect on how your skin tolerates the procedure.
+Be sure you discuss ahead of time any medications that you may be taking since they might affect how your skin tolerates the procedure.
 For example, if you are on antibiotics for an illness you may want to wait until you have finished the course of the medication.

 Since antibiotics happen to be photosensitive, having your treatment while taking them could cause your skin to experience hyperpigmentation or even a burn from the laser.